OlgaKuvs/T-studio/README.md

 11. The line should appear as `os.environ["DATABASE_URL"]= "Paste the link in here"`
 12. Add a secret key to the app using `os.environ["SECRET_KEY"] = "your secret key goes here"`
 13. Add the secret key just created to the Heroku Config Vars as `SECRET_KEY` for the KEY value and the secret key value you created as the VALUE
 14. In the settings.py file within the django app, `import Path` from pathlib, `import os` and `import dj_database_url`.
-Insert the line if `os.path.isfile("env.py"): import env`
+Insert the lines `from dotenv import load_dotenv` and `load_dotenv()`
 15. Remove the insecure secret key that django has in the settings file by default and replace it with `SECRET_KEY = os.environ.get('SECRET_KEY')`
 16. Replace the databases section with `DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))}` ensure the correct indentation for python is used.
 17. In the terminal migrate the models over to the new database connection.
-18. Add the KEY - `DISABLE_COLLECTSTATIC` with the Value - 1 to the config vars.
+18. Add the KEY - `DISABLE_COLLECTSTATIC` with Value 1 to the config vars.
-This key value pair must be removed before final deployment.
+This key-value pair must be removed before final deployment.
 19. In the Settings.py file - add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path settings and add AWS settings for production server.
 20. Link the files to the templates directory in Heroku TEMPLATES `'DIRS: os.path.join(BASE_DIR, 'templates'), os.path.join(BASE_DIR, 'templates', 'allauth')`
 21. Add Heroku to the `ALLOWED_HOSTS` list the format will be the app name given in Heroku when creating the app followed by .herokuapp.com